oroinc/crm/README.md

 TODO
 ====

+- add model AbstractFlexibleAttribute
+- add shortcut getter / setter in AbstractEntityFlexibleAttribute

+- deal with select type and multi options
+- rename option_id field as value_optionid to be similar than other backend type

+- add default scope in configuration
+- add setScope in fexible manager and repo
+- update queries to deal with scope (use default if not provided)

+- rename all setLocaleCode to setLocale ?

+- move backend type and storage from AbstractAttributeType ? move them in AbstractAttribute class ?

 - is_unique, default_value behavior
 - default fallback
 - use interface and behavior on concret classes
 - for price : http://symfony.com/doc/current/cookbook/templating/twig_extension.html